11ee/NV-Jobs/Senior_FAE_Engineer.md

 - Strong written and oral communications skills in English with the ability to effectively collaborate with management and engineering.

 **Ways to stand out from the crowd:**
-ARM and NVIDIA GPU development experience.
+- ARM and NVIDIA GPU development experience.
-C/C++ and Python programming skills.
+- C/C++ and Python programming skills.
-Embedded Linux System, APIs and similar embedded OS knowledge.
+- Embedded Linux System, APIs and similar embedded OS knowledge.
-Hardware design and knowledge of CSI/DSI, DP/eDP/HDMI, CAN, I2C, I2S, SPI, PCIe, UART, USB, SATA.
+- Hardware design and knowledge of CSI/DSI, DP/eDP/HDMI, CAN, I2C, I2S, SPI, PCIe, UART, USB, SATA.
-Experience working with OEMs in the embedded robotics or intelligent video analytics space.
+- Experience working with OEMs in the embedded robotics or intelligent video analytics space.
-Deep Learning and/or AI experience.
+- Deep Learning and/or AI experience.
-Advanced degree
-NVIDIA is widely considered to be one of the technology world’s most desirable employers.
-We have some of the most brilliant and talented people in the world working for us.
-If you're creative and autonomous, we want to hear from you!